ecmwf/metview-python/docs/api/functions/sort.rst

    :type orders: str or list
    :rtype: :class:`Fieldset`

-   The list of MARS keys the can be used for the sorting are as follows (theye are specified in order of precedence):
+   The list of MARS keys that can be used for the sorting are as follows (theye are specified in order of precedence):

       * date
       * time